jlacko/RCzechia/joss-paper/paper.md

 As the underlying data is by necessity larger than CRAN package size limits allow the data is stored externally and a working internet connection is required to use the package.

 # State of the field
 The history of spatial data analysis in `R` is long and respectable @bivand21.
-The first packages focusing specifically on providing spatial data originate from the `S` days, with `maps` @deckmyn22 being one of the oldest packages in continuous use on CRAN (the oldest archive version dates from October 2003).
-The early packages used pattern of storing spatial data internally, which due to CRAN limits of package size placed a hard limit on volume and level of detail stored.
+The first packages focusing specifically on providing spatial data originate from the `S` days, with `maps` @deckmyn22 being one of the oldest packages in continuous use on CRAN (since 2003).
+The early packages used pattern of storing spatial data internally, which created a hard limit on volume and level of detail stored.

-With the advent of `sp` @pebesma_bivand05 and later `sf` @pebesma18 platforms for handling spatial information the universe of data packages focused on providing spatial data blossomed.
+With the advent of `sp` @pebesma_bivand05 and later `sf` @pebesma18 platforms for handling spatial data the universe of packages focused on providing spatial data blossomed.
 There are packages with global focus, such as `rnaturalearth` @south17 and regional focus like `giscoR` @hernangomezdiego22 oriented at the EU.
-Number of packages are country specific, such as `tigirs` @walker_rudis22 for the US, or `rgugik` @dyba_nowosad21 for Poland.
+Number of packages are country specific, such as `tigris` @walker_rudis22 for the US, or `rgugik` @dyba_nowosad21 for Poland.
 With current near universal and reliable internet access a new pattern has emerged, with spatial data packages accessing cloud stored spatial data files as required, and distributing only lightweight code.

-In the context of statistical programming language R there exists `CzechData` package @caha22, with somewhat overlapping functionality but available only on GitHub.
-The CRAN package `czso` @bouchal22a interfaces API of the Czech Statistical Office [ČSÚ](https://www.czso.cz/csu/czso/home), providing access to statistical data about Czech administrative areas (without the spatial information itself).
-Package `pragr` @bouchal22b provides raster geodata about the city of Prague.
+In the context of Czech Republic and statistical programming language R there exists `CzechData` package @caha22, with somewhat overlapping functionality but available only on GitHub.
+The CRAN package `czso` @bouchal22 interfaces API of the Czech Statistical Office [ČSÚ](https://www.czso.cz/csu/czso/home), providing access to statistical data about Czech administrative areas (without the spatial information itself).
+Package `pragr` @bouchal20, available on GitHub, provides geodata about the city of Prague.

 # Statement of need
 No country specific spatial data package has been published on CRAN for the Czech Republic to date, creating a need that could be filled using global or regional packages only to a limited extent.